danmayer/fitbit-widget/README.md

 A simple app to help users brows fitbit data on mobile devices or embed it in webpages.

-Also a example of how to build mobile sites and apps.
+Also a example of how to build mobile sites which can power mobile apps.

 __GETTING STARTED__